wishpath/circle-route/ReadMe.md

 2. Draw the outer boundary of your region.
 3. Export as GPX.
 4. Save it into the **map_data directory**.
-5. Update the code where the Lithuania boundary is loaded.

 ---